ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 A *structure* object is immutable.
 The `|` operator (the pipe) is used to create modified variants of *structures*.
 You can chain such operations to arrive at the structure that represents your data.

-> The pipe operator is the preferred way to query or modify structures, as it automatically locates the proper sub-structure with the given dimension label (in compile time).
+> **Note:** The pipe operator is the preferred way to query or modify structures, as it automatically locates the proper sub-structure with the given dimension label (in compile time).

 The reason we specify the size later is that it allows us to decouple the *structure* structure from the resizing action.
 The resizing action specifies a dimension label `i` and it does not care, where that dimension is inside the *structure*.